1970 Group C Mini Cooper S

 The original roll-cage had been taken out of the car when it finished racing, and put aside.
 From moving house a number of times, one of the side intrusion bars went missing. that was fabricated, but other than that one bar, the roll cage itself is the original.
 The Mini raced in period with a three-point harness, which was upgraded to a safer four-point.
 The original hole was there for the other type, so we just had to drill another hole for the extra mounting point.

-In 2010 the Racetoration was complete and the CAMS CoD obtained, the current owners fielded the Group C Mini, along with their rather rapid Group A VL Walkinshaw Commodore in the popular Heritage Touring Cars category, competing at the Muscle Car Masters, Sandown Historics and returning once more to Bathurst, to celebrate the 1966 50th anniversary of the Mini winning the great race.
+In 2010 the Racetoration was complete and the CAMS CoD obtained, with the car running in the popular Heritage Touring Cars category, competing at the Muscle Car Masters, Sandown Historics and returning once more to Bathurst, to celebrate the 1966 50th anniversary of the Mini winning the great race.
 On this occasion, the 1966 winner Bob Holden drove the car, along with the original pilot and long term keeper, John Lord.

 The car has been signed by Rauno Aaltonen, Bob Holden and John Lord.
-It still has its original engine, CAMS logbooks from 1972 and an all-important un-broken line of history.
+It still has its original engine, Dealer ‘Passport to Service’ Handbooks, CAMS logbooks from 1972 and an all-important un-broken line of history.

-Life, babies and a V8 Supercar mean the little Mini now sits about more often than not, so the time has come to find a 4th owner, who will enjoy the odd race and what it is like to get the Sunday papers and a coffee in a genuine Ex Bathurst racer.
-Trust me, it’s fun!!
+The little Mini now sits about more often than not, so the time has come to find the next custodian who will enjoy the odd race and what it is like to get the Sunday papers and a coffee in a genuine Ex-Bathurst racer.